up9inc/mockintosh/Configuring.md

   status: '403'
 ```

 as the status code in the response definition.
+If the status code is not specified it defaults to `200`.

 It's also possible to use templating in the `status` field like this: